BitMEX/api-connectors/auto-generated/python/docs/OrderApi.md

 symbol = 'symbol_example' # str | Instrument symbol. e.g. 'XBTUSD'.
 side = 'side_example' # str | Order side.
 Valid options: Buy, Sell.
-Defaults to 'Buy' unless `orderQty` is negative. (optional) simple_order_qty = 1.2 # float | Deprecated: simple orders are not supported after 2018/10/26 (optional) order_qty = 8.14 # float | Order quantity in units of the instrument (i.e. contracts, for spot it is base currency in minor currency for spot (e.g. XBt quantity for XBT)). (optional) price = 1.2 # float | Optional limit price for 'Limit', 'StopLimit', and 'LimitIfTouched' orders. (optional) display_qty = 8.14 # float | Optional quantity to display in the book.
+Defaults to 'Buy' unless `orderQty` is negative. (optional) simple_order_qty = 1.2 # float | Deprecated: simple orders are not supported after 2018/10/26 (optional) order_qty = 56 # int | Order quantity in units of the instrument (i.e. contracts, for spot it is base currency in minor currency for spot (e.g. XBt quantity for XBT)). (optional) price = 1.2 # float | Optional limit price for 'Limit', 'StopLimit', and 'LimitIfTouched' orders. (optional) display_qty = 56 # int | Optional quantity to display in the book.
 Use 0 for a fully hidden order. (optional) stop_px = 1.2 # float | Optional trigger price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
 Use a price below the current price for stop-sell orders and buy-if-touched orders.
 Use `execInst` of 'MarkPrice' or 'LastPrice' to define the current price used for triggering. (optional) cl_ord_id = 'cl_ord_id_example' # str | Optional Client Order ID.
 This clOrdID will come back on the order and any related executions. (optional) cl_ord_link_id = 'cl_ord_link_id_example' # str | Optional Client Order Link ID for contingent orders (optional)